 No, Google Classroom works with a variety of document formats, like PDFs, Word, and PowerPoint files.
 However, to truly leverage the collaborative power of Google, we recommend authoring in Google Docs and organizing your content in Google Drive.

 No, you can upload a file directly into Google Classroom as part of a post.
+Learn more about Google Classroom posts.
 A copy will be created in Google Drive/My Drive in a folder called “Classroom.”

 Yes, you can invite other teachers to edit your Google Classroom courses.
-Teachers you add can do everything you can, except delete the class.
+Teachers you add to your classes in Google Classroom can do everything you can, except delete the class.

 Yes, you can choose to give students access to post and comment, comment only, or only give teachers access to post or comment.